Monkey Island 2: LeChuck's Revenge: New technology

-Lead artist Steve Purcell (2008 photograph) was responsible for several principal facets of the graphics design for Monkey Island 2: LeChuck's Revenge, including the sequel's cover artwork, and attempted to ensure visual continuity between the game and its predecessor.
+Lead artist Steve Purcell (2008 photograph) was responsible for several principal facets of the graphics design, including the cover artwork, and attempted to ensure visual continuity between the game and its predecessor.

-The company's then-ongoing push into modernizing its graphics production pipeline was exemplified by the creation of Monkey Island 2s visuals, LucasArts art department supervisor Collette Michaud suggested shortly before release.
-The company allotted a larger number of artists than in its past projects to Monkey Island 2, divided into two groups: background artists and animation specialists.
+The company's then-ongoing push to modernize its graphics production pipeline also encompassed the creation of Monkey Island 2s visuals.
+The company allotted more artists than in its past projects to Monkey Island 2, divided into two groups: background artists and animation specialists.
 This staff layout came from LucasArts's wider decision to increase the total art resources of its planned titles, mandated by the evolving technological demands of the computer game industry.
-Specifically, the VGA visual interface had become the graphics standard for high-end personal computers and the latter's hard drive components had dropped in price when Monkey Island 2s completion drew close.

-Peter Chan, who debuted in video game development with this title, remarked that LucasArts productions lacked the position of an art director at the time, in keeping with the company's small-scale distribution of its staff resources.
-The duties of lead artists were assigned to both him and Steve Purcell, designations that Chan said to be perfunctory, as "for us, I think because it was so new, lead artist just meant the guy who was stuck doing most of the art".
-Purcell mentioned that, whereas the mainline EGA-compatible version of the previous game had a limited 16 color palette, the company's adoption of the VGA format's 256-color scheme for Monkey Island 2 meant that "we had all the colors we needed".
-As the only returning staff member among Monkey Island 2s head artists, Purcell sought to ensure the overall visual consistency between the game and its predecessor.
-A series of lengthy planning discussions guided the creation of the game's audiovisuals, which were fashioned to complement the game's plotline.
-Overall, Rik Haynes estimated the resulting graphics assets to comprise around 6.4 million pixels of on-screen visual information.
+Specifically, VGA had become the graphics standard for high-end personal computers and hard drives had dropped in price when Monkey Island 2s completion drew close.
+Steve Purcell mentioned that, whereas the mainline EGA-compatible version of the previous game had a limited 16 color palette, the company's adoption of the VGA format's 256-color scheme for the sequel meant that "we had all the colors we needed".